NickGrunert/master-thesis/modules/03_truth_compare.typ

     #heading(depth: 5, numbering: none, bookmarked: false)[Explanation]
     An alternative approach to measuring the correlation between two datasets is the Cosine Similarity @Cosine2.
     This approach was conceived as a means to assess the quality of the scoring in terms of direction, given its fundamental purpose being to quantify the similarity between the data point vectors.
-    The cosine similarity is calculated by taking the dot product of the two vectors and dividing it by the product of the magnitudes of both vectors.
-This calculation can be expressed as follows:@formula:cosine.
+    The cosine similarity is calculated by taking the dot product of the two vectors and dividing it by the product of both vectors' magnitudes, as shown in @formula:cosine.

     Nevertheless, said similarity is still derived from the direction of the origin (0, 0).
-    This means the algorithm still asummes a one-to-one relationship between the two datasets, a property that, as previously discussed, is not wanted.
+    This means the algorithm still asummes an identity mapping between the two datasets, a property that, as previously discussed, is not wanted.
-    A potential solution to this issue is the normalization of the data, which would result in the data falling within the full range of 0 to 1.
+    A potential solution to this issue is normalization of the data, which would result in the data falling within the full range of 0 to 1.
-    This would solve said problem.

-    The calculation of cosine similarity normalized is analogous to the calculation of the Pearson coefficient @Pearson4 @Pearson2 @Pearson3.
+    The calculation of cosine similarity on normalized data is analogous to the calculation of the Pearson coefficient @Pearson4 @Pearson2 @Pearson3.
-    The Pearson coefficient is a measure of linear correlation between two datasets.
+    The Pearson coefficient is another metric of linear correlation between two datasets.
-    The correlation coefficient ranges from -1 to 1, with 1 representing a perfect positive correlation and -1 representing a perfect negative correlation.
+    It ranges from -1 to 1, with 1 representing a perfect positive correlation and -1 representing a perfect negative correlation.
     The Pearson coefficient is calculated by taking the covariance of two datasets and dividing it by the product of the standard deviations of said datasets.
 This calculation can be performed using the @formula:pearson function.
     A Pearson coefficient of 1 during experimentation would indicate a perfect correlation between the two datasets.
     In such circumstances, the score derived from the segmentation algorithm and the ground truth data are demonstrably congruent, attributable to a reliable correlation.